ModelEarth/community/challenge/rules.md

 K-12 teams may focus on presentations using Google Slides, Powerpoint, etc. -->

-- Entries must be a community site/page based on modelearth
+- Entries must be a community site/page based on modelearth's localsite framework.
+See the Getting Started Steps for details.
-- Entries should be maintained in one or more public github repositories
+- Entries should be maintained in one or more public github repositories.
 - Entries should be easy to integrate with other projects.
 - Please avoid using CMS content systems like Wix and WordPress.
 - Provide documentation of set-up steps in a markdown file.